Don't you love the performance review?

 Let's now get into some review phrases you can make use of.

-To begin with, you want to start off with categories and prompts to cover during the performance review.
+To begin with, you want to start with categories and prompts to cover during the performance review.

 This is by no means a definitive list.
 Feel free to pick and choose and add in what you want, but, to get started, consider the following elements that can apply to almost every role in an organization:

-- Strengths
+1. Strengths

-- Opportunities for improvement
+2. Opportunities for improvement

-- Communication
+4. Communication

-- Teamwork
+5. Teamwork

-- Accountability
+6. Accountability

-- Quality of work
+7. Quality of work

 With each of these, you can then create specific performance notes highlighting positive or less-than-desirable examples of behavior exhibited during the review period.

-A less positive review about the quality of a reviewee’s work might read:
+Less positive review regarding quality of work

 Remember, be specific.
 Using concrete examples to help justify your comments in each area will generate much better feedback rather than vague phrases like "they are a team player".
 The more you can justify it with prior examples, KPIs, and metrics, the better.